bisgardo/concordium-docker/README.md

 ## Build and/or run using Docker Compose

 The setup relies on features that are only available in relatively recent versions of Docker Compose.
-The `requrements.txt` file specifies a compatible version (the latest v1 release at the time of this writing) which may be installed (preferably in a [virtualenv](https://docs.python.org/3/library/venv.html)) using `pip install -r requirements.txt`.
+The `requirements.txt` file specifies a compatible version (the latest v1 release at the time of this writing) which may be installed (preferably in a [virtualenv](https://docs.python.org/3/library/venv.html)) using `pip install -r requirements.txt`.